peachpiecompiler/peachpie-docs/docs/api/ref/scriptdiedexception.md

 <small>**assembly:** Peachpie.Runtime.dll</small><br/>
 <small>**inherits:** System.Exception</small>

-`ScriptDiedException` is thrown to simulate PHP' `die` and `exit` constructs.
-This is a well known exception that can be ignored.
+`ScriptDiedException` is thrown to simulate PHP's `die` and `exit` constructs.
+This is a well-known exception that is thrown by design and can thus be ignored.

 ## Properties